GravityKit/GravityExport-Lite/readme.txt

 * Enhancement: All separable fields are handled as such, except for checkboxes.
 Made no sense.
 * Enhancement: Product and calculation have some specific rendering on single field for clearity.
 * Enhancement: Now supports *Gravity Forms Chained Selects*.
-* Enhancement: Quering entries in smaller sets to avoid massive database queries that can choke a database server.
+* Enhancement: Querying entries in smaller sets to avoid massive database queries that can choke a database server.
 * Enhancement: Added a `gfexcel_output_search_criteria` filter to customize the `search_criteria` for requests.
 * Bugfix: Downloading files didn't work on iOS.
 * Info: PHP 5.6 is no longer actively supported.
 Will probably still work; but 7.1 is the new minimum.